Know Before You Go

 In the hot, expansive Karakum desert in Turkmenistan, near the 350-person village of Darvaza, is a hole 230 feet wide that has been on fire for over 40 years.

-Locals know the crater as “The Gates of Hell.”
-Its glow can be seen for miles around.
+Though technically called the Darvaza gas crater, locals know the crater as “The Gates of Hell.”
+Its fiery glow can be seen for miles around.